 Instead, you’re assigned a wallet ID; and, although you may be able to trace what transactions are taking place through someone else’s ID, you may never be able to know another person’s real identity.

 Transactions are lightning-fast, even if sent across the world, and are confirmed by miners in just a couple of minutes.
-Transactions are also extremely secure, with BlockGeeks.com calling a Bitcoin address “more secure than Fort Knox.”
-You can download relevant software for free, and it’s available to everyone, with “no gatekeeper.”
+Transactions are also generally regarded as secure you can download relevant software for free, and it’s available to everyone, with “no gatekeeper.”

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.